gaurav712/GiGS_Wifi/README.md

 4. `rfkill`

 # TODO
-* Connect to unknown networks
 * Help users add binaries to the sudoers
+* Make it able to modify networks in the config
+* Better error handling
+* Make the UI fluid
+* Add to PyPI

 # LICENSE
 Licensed under MIT License